jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. cmd:: Back {? @num }

-   This command undoes all the effects of the last vernacular command.
+   This command undoes all the effects of the last :n:`@num` :n:`@sentence`\s.
+If :n:`@num` is not specified, the command undoes one sentence.
-   Commands read from a vernacular file via a :cmd:`Load` are considered as a single command.
-Proof management commands are also handled by this command (see Chapter :ref:`proofhandling`).
-For that, Back may have to undo more than one command in order to reach a state where the proof management information is available.
-For instance, when the last command is a :cmd:`Qed`, the management information about the closed proof has been discarded.
+   Sentences read from a `.v` file via a :cmd:`Load` are considered a single sentence.
+This command also handles proof management commands (see Chapter :ref:`proofhandling`).
+For that, Back may have to undo more than one sentence in order to reach a state where the proof management information is available.
+For instance, when the last sentence is a :cmd:`Qed`, the management information about the closed proof has been discarded.
 In this case, :cmd:`Back` will then undo all the proof steps up to the statement of this proof.

-   If :n:`@num` is specified, the command undoes :n:`@num` vernacular commands.

    :cmd:`Back` will not reopen a closed proof, but instead will go to the state just before that proof.